CHARLES

 40.

-The nurse in charge is evaluating the infection control procedures on the unit.
-Which finding indicates a break in technique and the need for education of staff?
+The nurse in charge is conducting rounds to evaluate infection control practices on the medical-surgical unit.
+Which observation indicates a break in aseptic technique and the need for staff re-education?

 41.

-The charge nurse observes a new staff nurse who is changing a dressing on a surgical wound.
-After carefully washing her hands the nurse dons sterile gloves to remove the old dressing.
-After removing the dirty dressing, the nurse removes the gloves and dons a new pair of sterile gloves in preparation for cleaning and redressing the wound.
-The most appropriate action for the charge nurse is to:
+The charge nurse observes a new staff nurse changing the dressing on a postoperative wound.
+After washing her hands, the nurse dons sterile gloves to remove the old dressing, then removes the gloves and dons a new pair of sterile gloves to clean and redress the wound.
+What is the most appropriate action for the charge nurse to take?

 42.